aibartt/Noseee/README.md

       }
     }

-I also received some feedback about using fingers or hand to draw instead of the nose movements.
+I also received some feedback about using finger or hand to draw instead of the nose movements.
 But because I wanted to develop an application that is potentially useful.
-I decided to keep my initial idea of stimulatating user's neck muscles with physical activity.
+I decided to keep my initial idea of stimulating user's neck muscles with physical activity.

 ## Technical Design and What I learned from this Final Project